wts-thomas/wts-wordpress-default-theme/readme.txt

 * Fixed Theme Support for Featured Images

 = 1.3.13 - 11-28-2022 =
-* Removed conficting full-height declaration
+* Removed conflicting full-height declaration
 * Added the class(es) drop shadows for svg's 50%, 75%, and 85% opacity

 = 1.3.12 - 11-08-2022 =